Achievable logoAchievable logo

 Ksp=[Ag+]2[SO42−].

 Common-ion effect applies Le Chatelier’s principle to solubility equilibria.
-For example, consider the dissolution of silver chloride:
+For example, consider:

-When a salt containing the common ion Cl− (such as sodium chloride, NaCl) is added, the concentration of Cl− increases.
-This shifts the equilibrium to the left, reducing the solubility of AgCl.
-In laboratory separations, the common-ion effect is used to selectively precipitate one component from a mixture by adding a source of an ion that is common to the desired precipitate.
+If you add a salt containing the common ion Cl− (such as sodium chloride, NaCl), the concentration of Cl− increases.
+The equilibrium shifts to the left, so less AgCl dissolves (its solubility decreases).
+In laboratory separations, this effect helps you selectively precipitate one component from a mixture by adding a source of an ion common to the desired precipitate.

 Complex ion formation

-In contrast, complex ion formation can enhance solubility.
-When a metal ion (M⁺) interacts with a Lewis base (L), it forms a complex ion:
+Complex ion formation can have the opposite effect and increase solubility.
+When a metal ion (M⁺) binds a Lewis base (L), it forms a complex ion:

-The common-ion effect, complex ion formation, and pH adjustments are powerful tools in controlling solubility and are widely used in laboratory separations to selectively precipitate or dissolve compounds.
+The common-ion effect, complex ion formation, and pH adjustments are widely used in laboratory separations to selectively precipitate or dissolve compounds.

 Titration